Adrianjewell91/duet-/README.md

 Test two way playing, hopefully with Hitomi or Matt Slaughter.

+Broken websocket: setInterval pinging from backend to each one.
+Set up a multi instrument calibration - have the user set up a function that determines noteOn notes off logic.

+Make some kind of loading for when all the sockets are connected.

 Get sessions working.
     Start a session
     Join a current session: